 One can put Kidron's argument another way.
 It deals with the circulation of value in the system as a whole.
-For the indiv-idual entrepreneur if there are no leaks in this total system, there is an ever-growing abundance of capital available.
+For the individual entrepreneur if there are no leaks in this total system, there is an ever-growing abundance of capital available.
 This means that the possibilities of expanding and cheapening production always exist for the individual.
-Indeed, if he does not seize them by utilising a greater portion of constant capital, then his competitors will, his costs of production will be relatively too high, and he will be forced out of business.
+Indeed, if he does not seize them by utilising a greater portion of con-stant capital, then his competitors will, his costs of production will be relatively too high, and he will be forced out of business.
 Enlarged constant capital means an overall (throughout the system) fall in the rate of profit.
 But if there are leaks whereby value is taken out of the total system, the opportunities for each individual capitalist obtaining value to transform into constant capital will be less, and therefore the constraints on each capitalist to expand his means of production will lessen.
-The immediate pressures to expand constant capital (and therefore of production) will diminish, the overall rate of profit will fall less, and therefore there will exist the basis for a longer term steady expansion based upon a lower average organic composition of capital.
-This will be true whatever the form the value that leaks from the system takes, providing its creation employs relatively more dead labour than living labour.
+The immediate pressures to expand constant capi-tal (and therefore of production) will dim-inish, the overall rate of profit will fall less, and therefore there will exist the basis for a longer term steady expansion based upon a lower average organic composition of capital.
+This will be true whatever the form the value that leaks from the system takes, providing its creation employs relaabour.

-Mandel's analysis of modern capitalism

-Mandel's own analysis of the nature of the 'key difficulty facing monopoly capital' is that this difficulty is not that of 'disposing of surplus goods' 'but the difficulty of dis-posing of surplus capital'.
-Here Mandel makes the mistake he.accuses Kidron of, of distinguishing capital and goods as of distinguishing capital and goods as of distinguishing capital and goods as different use-values, without seeing that as values they are equivalent (ie, if you can dispose of surplus goods profitably, then you can dispose of surplus capital).
+Mandel's analysis of modern capitalism Mandel's own analysis of the nature of the 'key difficulty facing monopoly capital' is that this difficulty is not that of 'disposing of surplus goods' 'but the difficulty of disposing of surplus capital'.
+Here Mandel makes the mistake he accuses Kidron of, of distinguishing capital and goods as different use-values, without seeing that as values they are equivalent (ie, if you can dispose of surplus goods profitably, then you can dispose of surplus capital).
 Mandel goes on to distinguish between the effect of 'the economic function of arms production'-'to provide additional fields for investment for surplus capital' and any reduction 'in the tendency of the increase in the organic composition of capital and/or the decline in the rate of profit'.
-But on the classical Marxist model precisely such a distinction is impossible, because only if the rate of profit is pre-vented from falling too drastically is any long term, steady growth of investment possible.
-To put it another way; there are always opportunities for capital investment, arms expenditure or no arms ex-penditure, but these are only seized if the rate of profit is high enough.
+But on the classical Marxist model precisely such a distinction is impossible, because only if the rate of profit is prevented from falling too drastically is any long term, steady growth of investment possible.
+To put it another way; there are always opportunities for capital investment, arms expenditure or no arms expenditure, but these are only seized if the rate of profit is high enough.